My Mother-in-Law Didn't Just Crash My Wedding. She Walked Down the Aisle Wearing My Dress While I Watched from the Back of the Room.

 I stood there, a yellowed ghost, watching my life being lived by someone else.
 Diana grabbed the microphone, the silk of my dress shimmering in the spotlight.
 She didn’t look like a villain; she looked like a saint.

-“I’ve sacrificed so much to see my son happy.”
+“I’ve given up so much to see my son happy.”
 She turned to the investors, raising her glass.
 “When Sophia couldn’t handle the details, I knew I had to step in.
 A mother’s work never ends.”

 “You’re right, Diana,” I said, my voice even, despite the adrenaline pumping through my veins.
 “A mother’s work never ends.
 Especially when she’s busy buying out other people’s contracts.”

 I walked back into the room, looking my investors in the eye.
-“My wedding dress was stolen last week by a ‘VIP client.’
+“My wedding dress was taken last week by a ‘VIP client.’
 Now you can all see where it went.”

 I pulled my phone out of my pocket and projected the screen onto the large monitors set up for our love story slideshow.
 I didn’t show our photos.
 I showed the emails.
 The receipts from the salon with the time of payment for urgent services.